RicoSchueppel/spring_boot_angular_app_demo/readme.md

 To get a better overview, most steps are git tagged.
 Just use
 > git tag -n

+**Important:** if you use tag v0.4 and higher, you need a mysql database connection .. check src/main/resources/application-dev.yml for settings

 ## 0. install maven